Checklist for Moving to Another State / How To Deal With Moving To a New State

 Whether you’re a student embarking on an exciting new career, an employee relocating for work or a senior looking for a warmer climate (or to be closer to family), an interstate move is an exciting time.

-There is a lot to do though, so to help you make sure you’ve covered all bases, we’ve created this 10 step moving guide:
+There is a lot to do when moving from state to state.
+So to help you make sure you’ve covered all bases, we’ve created this 10 step moving guide: